Vogelwarte/NestTool/README.md

 [MovebankID 230545451](https://www.movebank.org/cms/webapp?gwt_fragment=page=studies,path=study230545451): GSM transmitted GPS position data of red kites (*Milvus milvus*) of the red kite project of the Swiss Ornithological Institute

 ### Acknowledgements
-This project has received funding from the European Union’s LIFE Programme and the Swiss national Science Foundation.
+This project has received funding from the European Union’s LIFE Programme and the Swiss National Science Foundation.